 Table 3 What you need to do: Notes to help you: 8i.
 Dividends paid You should enter the amount of dividends paid to shareholders.
 You should record the cash that was used to pay dividends to shareholders.
 8j.
 Other cash flows from financing activities You need to record the cash (a) received or (b) used to make any other payments that are not already included elsewhere in rows 8a to 8i.
 You should include any other cash that you have received or paid during the year.
 8k.
 Total cash flows from financing activities You do not need to enter any data here.
 The formula in the cells will automatically calculate the total from data entered in rows 8a to 8j.
 9. (Decrease)/Increase in cash and cash equivalents in the year You do not need to enter any data here.
 The formula in the cells will automatically calculate the figure for each year.
 10. Cash and cash equivalents at beginning of the year You only need to enter data for Year 1.
 For Years 2 to 7, the formula in the cells will automatically calculate the figure for each year.
-11. Exchange gains/(losses) on cash and cash equivalents You should record the unrealised gains or losses on cash and cash equivalents arising from changes in foreign currency exchange rates.
-This shows the effect of changes in foreign currency exchange rates on cash and cash equivalents held or due in a foreign currency.
+11. Unrealised exchange gains/(losses) on cash and cash equivalents You should record the unrealised gains or losses on cash and cash equivalents arising from changes in foreign currency exchange rates.
+You only need to complete this row if you have reported unrealised exchange differences as a reconciling item, between the opening and closing balances of cash and cash equivalents, in the statement of cash flows in your financial statements.
 12. Cash and cash equivalents at the end of the year You do not need to enter any data here.
 The formula in the cells will automatically calculate the figure for each year.
 13. Cash management You do not need to enter any data here.
 This is a sub-heading.
 13a.
 Date of lowest cash balance You need to select the date (month and year from the list available in the dropdown menu) you expect your cash balance to be at its lowest in the year.
 You only need to complete this information for the current year (Year 3) and the next forecast year (Year 4).